Handing authority for the crisis to Donald Trump is likely too much for most California politicians to stomach. They should consider it anyway.

 The scale of the California homeless crisis demands a national response

 It’s time to call in those resources to tackle California’s homeless crisis.
-The magnitude of the catastrophe, which state leadership has allowed to metastasize for at least a decade, is as dire as any of the examples mentioned above.
+The magnitude of the catastrophe, which state leadership has allowed to metastasize for decades, is as dire as any of the examples mentioned above.
 Officially, some 130,000 people were homeless in the state last year.
 The official number likely is off by as much as an order of magnitude.
 According to an authoritative 2014 report by the American Institutes for Research, in 2013 as many as 526,000 children experienced homelessness in California.
 And that was six years ago, before the crisis truly began to spiral.
 The report also ranked the state 49th in planning and policies related to child homelessness.

 Homeless encampments also present terrifying risks of fire.
 In December 2017 a homeless cook fire got out of control in West Los Angeles and sparked a brush fire that consumed seven houses in Bel Air and threatened the Getty Center and its priceless art collections and research centers.
 A fire captain in downtown Los Angeles recently told The All Aspect Report that his crews are called to douse dumpster fires several times a day.
 He said they refer to one of their trucks as “the dumpster fire tender.”
 Homeless fires are a daily occurrence from the San Fernando Valley to the Bay Area, the state capital to remote Butte County.
 It’s a literal version of Russian roulette, and it’s only a matter of time before one of those fires gets out of control and becomes the state’s next Camp Fire.